 Legend of Zelda sucks.
 The game defined an entire generation of gamers, and inspired a series of epic Zelda tattoos that let everyone know there are totally cool nerds now, Mom.
 But even the most die-hard fans are aware that there are some serious problems with the franchise.
 Seriously, people spend an inordinate amount of time on crazy Legend of Zelda fan theories just to rationalize some of the problems with the series.

-Despite releasing a bevy of ho-hum games, the Legend of Zelda is still considered to be one of the greatest gaming franchises ever, but why?
+Despite releasing a bevy of ho-hum games (we have a list of all the Zelda games in order), the Legend of Zelda is still considered to be one of the greatest gaming franchises ever, but why?
 How does a series of games achieve such a revered status in the hierarchy of gaming?
 Even hardcore fans admit that there are far more innovative games, and that when it comes to game play the series could use some vast improvements.
 But players still refuse to admit that the series as a whole is overrated.
 If you haven’t already flown into an uncontrollable berserker rage, continue reading to find out why the Legend of Zelda is overrated, and why it’s okay if you don’t care.

 Is Zelda overrated?
 Yes.
 You’re lying to yourself if you can't admit that high scores on Metacritic and game of the year accolades are being given mostly out of nostalgia for the franchise.
 You may be clawing at your eyes from the very idea that every Legend of Zelda game isn’t amazing, but you need to realize that part of being a fan is acknowledging the imperfections in the thing you love.
 Zelda will always be an important piece of the history of gaming, but that doesn’t mean that it’s not wildly overrated.